AO19/create-react-express/README.md

 ## Additional Information

-Use dotenv in a environment.env file for safe deployment, never push this file to git.
+Use dotenv in a variables.env file for safe deployment, never push this file to git.
 Install [dotenv](https://github.com/motdotla/dotenv) package
 ```
 npm install dotenv